About Empowered Today

 During the physical skills section, you will practice physical self-defence skills alone and with a partner.
 We encourage you to wear clothes that are easy to move in, but no special preparation is necessary.
 You do not need any prior experience or special skills to take our classes.

-See the ESD page for more information.
+ESD page for more information.

 A: Not at all!
 The perpetrator is ALWAYS to blame for the violence they commit and ESD classes explicitly attribute responsibility for assault to perpetrators.
 Empowerment Self Defence is simply one of the tools available to help combat violence against women and just because a woman is capable of defending herself, does not mean that she is responsible for doing so.